And why the costs are not Boeing’s fault.

 If spend was to continue at that rate Trump certainly has a point about the rate and amount of spend versus value.

-The procurement channel for these jets though is anything but ordinary, channelled through the department of defense where administration alone will add significant cost to the procurement; the department of defense requests and assurance will then require specialists and representatives from Boeing’s side to manage the state defense procurement requirements which of course would be charged to the Department of Defense thus inflaiting the price of the procurement of these jets.
+The procurement channel for these jets though is anything but ordinary, channeled through the department of defense where administration alone will add significant cost to the procurement; the department of defense requests and assurance will then require specialists and representatives from Boeing’s side to manage the state defense procurement requirements which of course would be charged to the Department of Defense thus inflating the price of the procurement of these jets.

 Prior to build and completion the program is budgeted to spend $2.872 Billion on research, test and evaluation.
 A further $330 is reported as allotted for ‘facilities’ costs for the program over the next three years.